 Liam Pisano is a Managing Partner at EduLab Capital Partners.
 Prior to co-founding EduLab Capital Partners, Liam was the Managing Director at LearnLaunch, an early-stage education technology investment platform, and co-working space.
 There he managed all LearnLaunch investment activity and drove domestic and international strategy for the organization.
 He has over 16 years of direct investing experience, holding investment professional positions at Spectrum Equity Investors, Hercules Capital, and Patriot Capital.
 He also co-founded one of the first MOOC’s for student use, Academic Earth, which was named as Time Magazine top websites of 2009 and was eventually sold to an ABRY Partners portfolio company.
 Liam received his B.A. in Political Science from Williams College, where he was a member of the two time National Championship Division III cross country team.
 He received his M.B.A from Yale University where he was a founding member of the Yale Economic Review.

 A pioneer in Science, Technology Education, Arts and Math (STEAM), and entrepreneurship program development, holds B.A. in Computer Animation, emphasizing Design, Innovation, and Brand Strategy.
-His professional experience includes 15 years of experience in workforce development, 21st-century non-profit management, and entrepreneurial ecosystem building.
-Mr. Sapien collaborates at the national level and has raised over 3.2M in revenue and impacted over 60K individuals in the LatinX community.
-Sapien launched the first-ever high school STEM Business Challenge and has recently launched the first-ever Augmented Reality (AR) Science Fair World Climate Change Challenge (https://arsciencefair.com/)
+His professional experience includes 15 years in workforce development, 21st-century non-profit management, and entrepreneurial ecosystem building.
+Mr. Sapien collaborates at the national level and has raised over 3.2M in revenue impacting over 60K individuals in the LatinX community.
+Sapien launched the first-ever high school STEM Business Challenge and has recently launched the first-ever Augmented Reality (AR) Science Fair World Climate Change Challenge (https://arsciencefair.com/).

 Dr. Veronica Vijil began her tenure as Superintendent of Schools for the Fabens Independent School District in February 2019.
 Prior to her current role, Dr. Vijil was Canutillo ISD’s Associate Superintendent.
 She has worked in education for over 30 years.
 Vijil began her career as a teacher for the Ysleta Independent School District.
 After her time there, she and her husband relocated to Indianapolis, IN where she continued to teach English Language Arts.
 Another relocation took her family to Spring, TX where she worked for Spring ISD for 19 years as a science teacher, assistant principal, principal, and executive director.
 Vijil says that she stays grounded by teaching for Sam Houston State University as an adjunct professor.
 She earned a Doctorate of Education at Sam Houston University, a Master of Education at Indiana Wesleyan University, and a Bachelor of Science at The University of Texas at El Paso.
 Veronica completed coursework for her administrative certificate at The University of Houston.
 Vijil believes that being the Superintendent of Fabens ISD is a continuation of her obligation to utilize the gifts that have been bestowed upon her.
 Being the first Latina Superintendent of Fabens ISD is truly a dream come true for her.
 She remains committed to mentoring students, supporting teachers, reaching out to the community, and building a strong rapport with the Board of Trustees.